andrei08vl/Stream_1/README.md

 ## Jonas Brothers music web page

-This site is used by a music band known as Jonas-Brothers where they can post news, videos, pictures, events and get in touch with their fans via email.
+This web page is used by a music band known as Jonas-Brothers where they can post news, videos, pictures, events and get in touch with their fans via email.

 Web address:[jbmusicweb.000webhostapp.com](http://jbmusicweb.000webhostapp.com)